Kong/docs.konghq.com/app/_hub/kong-inc/ai-semantic-cache/overview/_index.md

 * `private`: Ensures the response is not cached by shared caches
 * `max-age` and `s-maxage`: Sets the maximum age of the cached response.
 This causes the vector database to drop and delete the cached response message after expiration, so it’s never seen again.

+{:.note}

+As most AI services always send `no-cache` in the response headers, setting `cache_control` to true will always result in a cache bypass.
+Thus only consider setting `no-cache` if you are using self-hosted services and have control of the response Cache Control headers.

 ## Get started with the AI Semantic Caching plugin

 * [Configuration reference](/hub/kong-inc/ai-semantic-cache/configuration/)